harrycresswell/cu/content/utilities/_index.md

 title: Utilities
 ---

-*cu.css* include a handful of utilities designed to help to solve common, yet specific problems found throughout a project.
+*cu.css* include a handful of utilities. **Utilities help to solve common, yet specific problems found throughout a project**.

 According to [cube.fyi](https://cube.fyi/utility.html): “A utility, in the context of CUBE CSS, is a CSS class that does one job and does that one job well.”